aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/construction_industry/README.md

 **What is included:**
 - access to the private repository
-- unlimited download of KiCad project files
+- unlimited download of the KiCad project files
 - open issue tickets
 - access to future PCB revision, updates & notifications.